Paul V. Sherlock Center on Disabilities

 Interested participants MUST:

-- be certified as Special Educators of Students with Mild/Moderate Disabilities;
+- hold a Special Education Certificate for Students with Mild/Moderate Disabilities;

-- be employed by a public school district; and
+- be employed by a Rhode Island public school district;

-- have daily contact with students with severe disabilities - this is the only way to fulfill the practicum assignments that are part of this program
+- have daily contact with students with significant intellectual disabilities - this is the only way to fulfill the practicum assignments that are part of this program; and

-Certificate of Graduate Study (CGS) in Autism Education 33 kb (PDF) -
+Certificate of Graduate Study (CGS) in Autism Education -

 Certificate of Graduate Study (CGS) in Autism Education - The Rhode Island College Department of Special Education is offering a Certificate of Graduate Study (CGS) in Autism Education.
 This certificate program is open to professionals who have a teaching certificate or related service (OT, SLP, etc.) license.
 Although applications are accepted on a rolling basis, to be considered for matriculation into the program for the fall semester, please have all application materials in by May 1.